OCR-D/spec/ocrd_eval.md

 CER can be calculated in several ways, depending on whether a normalized CER is used or not.

-Given $i$ as the number of insertions, $d$ the number of deletions, $s$ the number of substitutions and $n$ the total number of characters in a text, the CER can be obtained by
+Given $i$ as the number of insertions, $d$ the number of deletions, $s$ the number of substitutions of the OCR text, and $n$ the total number of characters of the GT text, the CER can be obtained by

 $CER = \frac{i + s+ d}{n}$